AlmuHS/GNUMach_SMP/README.md

 - In the [Min_SMP](https://github.com/AlmuHS/Min_SMP/) test environment, the cpus are detected and started correctly
 	+ I need to implement APIC configuration
 - In *gnumach*, the number of cpus and its lapic structures are detected and enumerated correctly
-- ioapic enumeration fails
-	+ Mach use PIC 8259 controller, so ioapic is not necessary.
-Migrate Mach to ioapic is a future TODO
 - *gnumach* enable all cpus during the boot successfully
 - The cpus are added successfully to the kernel
 - *gnumach* boots with 2 cpu